 We have qualified first aid staff within the school and they will administer first aid for minor accidents and illnesses that happen during the school day.
 If your child has had a bump on the head or any injury that may need continuing care, parents will be notified by the school and the first aider involved.
+You will receive a pink slip with symptoms to look out for after they have bumped their head.
 If your child needs to go to the hospital, the parent / guardian will be informed.

 What is the schools policy on attendance and punctuality?

 The highest levels of attendance and punctuality are expected at Woodlands.
 For children to progress they need to be in school on time every day.
 We believe regular attendance makes a big difference to a child’s learning and enjoyment at school; it is the parent’s responsibility to make sure that their child attends school regularly.
 If your child will be absent for any reason, please inform the school, by phone, in person or writing.
 Each morning we expect the children to arrive at school by 8.45am as late arrivals disrupt the the learning of all children.
 If your child does arrive late they must report to the main school office.
 We expect children to be in school every day.
 If attendance drops below 95%, parents will be contacted through a letter.

 Can my child be taken on holiday during term time?